ValeryAndreevichPushkarev/PositionalEncoding/README.md

 Supress check for too giant OR (limited by current, btw in that scheme only one input of OR is active).

 Check different methods to merge N to 1 signals like OR. (use pulldown resistors in AND, and so).

-Check power dissipation from 30 transistors that only has open Gate and no current true Drain Source (for 4b scheme).